CMU-Perceptual-Computing-Lab/openpose/doc/modules/calibration_module.md

 ### Step 2 - Extrinsic Parameter Calibration
+1. **VERY IMPORTANT NOTE**: If you want to re-run the extrinsic parameter calibration over the same intrinsic XML files (e.g., if you move the camera location, but you know the instrinsics are the same), you must manually re-set to `1 0 0 0  0 1 0 0  0 0 1 0` the camera matrix of each XML file.
-1. After intrinsics calibration, save undirtoted images for all the camera views:
+2. After intrinsics calibration, save undirtoted images for all the camera views:
 ```sh
 ./build/examples/openpose/openpose.bin --num_gpu 0 --flir_camera --write_images ~/Desktop/extrinsics
 ```
-2. Run the extrinsic calibration tool between each pair of close cameras.
+3. Run the extrinsic calibration tool between each pair of close cameras.
 In this example:
 	- We assume camera 0 to the right, 1 in the middle-right, 2 in the middle-left, and 3 in the left.
 	- We assume camera 1 as the coordinate origin.
 ```sh